Frogush/no-focus/README.md

 ## 🇬🇧 English Version

+Scroll down for the Russian version of the project description — ⬇️

 ## 📋 Project Description

 The project is a single-page website dedicated to the problem of attention span in the modern world.
 Key features: